ElieShalhoub/FSND-Project4/README.md

     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

- - **make_guess**
-    - Path: 'game/{urlsafe_game_key}'
-    - Method: PUT
-    - Parameters: urlsafe_game_key, guess
-    - Returns: GameForm with new game state.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
-    If this causes a game to end, a corresponding Score entity will be created.

  - **get_scores**
     - Path: 'scores'